Best-of-Both-Worlds for Heavy-Tailed Markov Decision Processes: Abstract

 \section{Abstract}

-We investigate episodic Markov Decision Processes with heavy-tailed feedback (HTMDPs).
+We investigate episodic Markov Decision Processes with heavy-tailed losses (HTMDPs).
 Existing approaches for HTMDPs are conservative in stochastic environments and lack adaptivity in adversarial regimes.
 In this work, we propose algorithms \texttt{HT-FTRL-OM} and \texttt{HT-FTRL-UOB} for HTMDPs that achieve Best-of-Both-Worlds (BoBW) guarantees: instance-independent regret in adversarial environments and logarithmic instance-dependent regret in self-bounding (including the stochastic case) environments.
 For the known transition setting, \texttt{HT-FTRL-OM} applies the Follow-The-Regularized-Leader (FTRL) framework over occupancy measures with novel skipping loss estimators, achieving a $\widetilde{\mathcal{O}}(T^{1/\alpha})$ regret bound in adversarial regimes and a $\mathcal{O}(\log T)$ regret in stochastic regimes.
 Building upon this framework, we develop a novel algorithm \texttt{HT-FTRL-UOB} to tackle the more challenging unknown-transition setting.
-This algorithm employs a pessimistic skipping loss estimator and achieves a $\widetilde{\mathcal{O}}(T^{1/\alpha} + \sqrt{T})$ regret in adversarial regimes and a $\mathcal{O}(\log^2(T))$ regret in stochastic regimes.
+Under a mild truncative nonnegativity condition on the loss distributions, this algorithm employs a pessimistic skipping loss estimator and achieves a $\widetilde{\mathcal{O}}(T^{1/\alpha} + \sqrt{T})$ regret in adversarial regimes and a $\mathcal{O}(\log^2(T))$ regret in stochastic regimes.
 Our analysis overcomes key barriers through several technical insights, including a local control mechanism for heavy-tailed shifted losses, a new suboptimal-mass propagation principle, and a novel regret decomposition that isolates transition uncertainty from heavy-tailed estimation errors and skipping bias.